-6. Payments to directors of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to these parties included in item 1.2 71 6.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - r 7.
-Payments to related entities of the entity and their associates Current quarter \$A'000 7.1 Aggregate amount of payments to these parties included in item 1.2 25 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - 7.3 Include below any explanation necessary to understand the transaction items 7.1 and 7.2 ns included in
+6. Payments to directors of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to these parties included in item 1.2 71 6.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - 6.3 Include below any explanation necessary to understand the transactic items 6.1 and 6.2 ns included in Paym ents for Director Fees.
+7. Payments to related entities of the entity and their associates Current quarter \$A'000 7.1 Aggregate amount of payments to these parties included in item 1.2 25 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - 7.3 Include below any explanation necessary to understand the transactic items 7.1 and 7.2 ons included in 4